 It may sound a little silly, but getting correct patient insurance information can feel uncomfortably similar to a game of telephone.
 A patient’s employer tells the patient about their insurance plan, the patient tells you, and then you use this info when you send a claim to the payer, except—whoops!—the information the payer has on file doesn’t match your records, and suddenly you’re stuck in denial city.
 The best way to head off this high-stakes game of telephone is, quite simply, to immediately verify the information your patients give you.
 So, let’s run through how to check insurance benefits.

 First things first: If you want to head denials off at the pass, you gotta get some information from the patient, ASAP.
 Insurance verification isn’t always smooth sailing, so you must allow yourself ample time to complete this process—which means asking new patients for their insurance information when they call to set up their first appointment.
 When you collect the patient’s insurance information, be sure you record:

-- the name of the primary insurance plan holder and his or her relationship to the patient,
+- The name of the primary insurance plan holder and their relationship to the patient;

 Don’t forget to ask about secondary insurance!
 If the patient holds other policies, then you’ll need to complete all of these steps for each one.

 2. Contact the insurance company before the patient’s initial visit.